vanHeemstraSystems/threagile/300/500/README.md

 threagile_version: 1.0.0
 ```

 Moreover, a red line indicates that required entries are missing.
-If you hoover over the red line, a modal window will even show you which mandatory entries are missing.
+If you hover over the red line, a modal window will even show you which mandatory entries are missing.

+In addition, if you hover over an entry (aka a *node*), you get more description about it.